flpezet/analytics-readings/README.md

 ### Python
   * [Python for Data Analysis](https://www.amazon.com/Python-Data-Analysis-Wrangling-IPython/dp/1491957662).
 Very comprehensive book about using python for data stuff.
   * [Pandas Cheatsheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf) I use it everyday!
   * [TIL Python by Vicki Boykis](https://github.com/veekaybee/til/blob/master/python/pandas_cheat_sheet.md).
-Some tricks with pandas for frequent .
+Some tricks to deal with some frequent tasks when manipulating data.
+  * [Modern pandas](https://tomaugspurger.github.io/modern-1-intro.html).
+A series of blog posts on intermediate/advanced pandas written by one of the maintainers.

 ### Infrastructure